daniswastaken/luminary/README.md

 # Luminary
-Calculate how fast light will travel for x distances.
+A web app to calculate how long it takes for light to travel x distances.